 All students are encouraged to sign up for the University's free WCU ALERT service, which delivers official WCU emergency text messages directly to your cell phone.
-For more information, visit the WCU Alert webpage.
+For more information, visit www.wcupa.edu/wcualert.
 To report an emergency, call the Department of Public Safety at 610-436-3311.